Best Cheap Health Insurance in New York for 2026

 Silver plans pay for about 70% of your medical care.

-Bronze plans: Best if you're healthy and you can afford large, unexpected medical bills
+Bronze plans: Best if you're generally healthy and can afford large medical bills

 bronze plan icon